Bathroom Lighting: Awash in Light

 Another bathroom lighting design feature is underlit counters, such as an opaque onyx top.
 These show off the counter’s texture and color and, like the toe-kick, provide a less harsh light for the room.

-Eye-level lighting is most flattering for mirror usage.
+Eye-level lighting in the bathroom is most flattering for mirror usage.
 If you don’t have enough space to hang sconces on the wall, hang pendant lights instead.
 But complement that with overhead lighting as well as a light over the shower and bathtub for optimal use of the space.
 And a chandelier is always an unexpected yet worthwhile way to light your bathroom as well as create a design feature.

 If we can help you with San Diego bathroom remodeling — or any of your décor or remodel needs — please contact our San Diego interior design firm for a complimentary consultation.